katarzynka1234/Project_Flexbox_RWD/README.md

 JPG file is placed in folder images.

-Pictures used in project are taken form PEXELS: https://www.pexels.com/
+The photos used are from the PEXELS: https://www.pexels.com/

 Used method
 CSS3: